lazy-bumm/ecomm-api/readme.md

 Certainly!
-Below is an example of a README file containing documentation for an E-Commerce API.
-Please customize it according to your specific project details.
+Below is an example of a README file containing documentation for an E-Commerce api

 ```markdown
 # E-Commerce API